Cruelty Free Paints

 I do not have a product in my home unless its cruelty free.
 My bleach, my shampoo, my soaps and washing liquids, its all cruelty free as it should be.
 If Sainsbury and Waitrose can make all their own cleaning brands cruelty free then why can't every company.
 It's quite shocking to see how many products in the UK are made by companies who still test on animals.
 If there's no bunny on the label, look them up on the Peta website.
 You'll be shocked!

-So of coarse I wanted to find a paint that met my requirements, environmentally conscience, solvent free and cruelty free paints.
+So of course I wanted to find a paint that met my requirements, environmentally conscience, solvent free and cruelty free paints.

 I found a few companies out there who I use and the paints are fantastic.
 Lakeland Paints are vegan and cruelty free.
 They have a wide range of excellent products that are all VOC free, Organic and Odourless, which is brilliant because the smell of some paints can give me a migraine from hell.